novorender/pdf-reader/README.md

 # pdf-reader
-Placed in its own repo due to lisence.
-Imports PDF and create images for thumbnails and preivew.
-It is also used to generate a quadtree which can be picked up by our frontend Api.
+Placed in its own repository due to licensing.
+Imports PDF files and creates images for thumbnails and previews.
+It is also used to generate a quadtree, which can be utilized by our frontend API.